rustprooflabs/pgosm-flex/docs/MANUAL-STEPS-RUN.md

         luarocks
 ```

-I had to use the `PGSQL_INCIR` on Ubuntu 20.04 to get it to find the libpq headers.
+I had to use the `PGSQL_INCDIR` on Ubuntu 20.04 to get it to find the libpq headers.

 ```bash